CasualPyDev/pgn2scid/README.md

 https://hub.docker.com/r/kayvan/pgn2scid/

-Please read the PDF manual for generall information on how to install and use pgn2scid.
+Please read the PDF manual for general information on how to install and use pgn2scid.